xavierpok/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all contacts using the `list` command.
 Multiple contacts in the list.

    2. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `delete 0`<br>
       Expected: No contact is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Contact list view remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
       Expected: Similar to previous.